 What is the long-term outlook for climate change and pollen?

 Without a concerted effort to address climate change, pollen levels are expected to continue rising due to higher temperatures and increased production of pollen from plants.
 This could have serious consequences for individuals suffering from seasonal allergies, as well as have wider environmental implications if left unchecked.
 Knowing the risks associated with climate change, it is key to develop solutions that can protect both the health of individuals and our planet’s future.

 A 35-year study of tree pollen was Ph.D. investigated by our esteemed medical doctors and the Research Center in Colorado Springs, who agree that climate change has a direct impact on pollen production.
 Rising temperatures increase the growth of certain plants that produce allergenic pollen.
 As climate change causes an overall rise in temperature, these plants are able to thrive in regions where they have not been observed before, thus increasing the presence of pollen in areas previously unaffected by seasonal allergies.

-For more information on the in depth details of the study or to interview the doctors please contact Paul Byer practice administrator at [email protected].
+For more information on the in-depth details of the study, please contact Asthma and Allergy Associates.